|Title||Start Date & Time||End Date & Time|

 At this time, OIT cannot support iClicker Cloud or REEF for use in classrooms/lecture halls for several reasons:

 Connect the i>clicker receiver to your computer with the included USB cable.
 The receiver should immediately power itself on.
 (Note: the receiver draws power from the computer’s USB port.
 Please make sure the computer has sufficient battery power or is plugged in.)

 The computer would typically be connected to a data projector to allow students to see questions and responses.
 However, the system functions without this connection.

-The i>clicker remote takes three AAA batteries.
+The i>clicker remote takes two AAA batteries.
 To remove the battery cover, push down the small tab next to the battery compartment.
-The instructions suggest using a key or similar small tool.

 To run the CUClickers system in a classroom, you need the software folder containing the i>clicker program and other assorted files.
 (You’ll only need to run the i>clicker application.)
 Download i>clicker from the Downloads page.

 You can get the CU Boulder specific software at no cost.
-You will only be downloading a .zip file that once unzipped is a folder with the i>clicker and i>grader applications —no installation process is necessary.
+You will only be downloading a .zip file that once unzipped is a folder with the i>clicker application.
 Learn more: